 We cannot promise that the next year will feel more secure, or less contentious.
 We cannot control how other people will act in the coming year.
 But we can embrace difficulty for its opportunities.
 As the ever-wise Maya Angelou puts it, “You may encounter many defeats, but you must not be defeated.
 In fact, it may be necessary to encounter the defeats, so you can know who you are, what you can rise from, how you can still come out of it.”

 How will you rise in the year to come?

 At Holiday, we know that every rising raft must have a balanced core, and every river surge begins as a gentle flow.
 Balance and flow.
-No matter how big the rapids get, how wild the adventures turns, we base everything we do in that balance and flow.
+No matter how big the rapids get, how wild the adventures turn, we base everything we do on that balance and flow.

 How will you balance your busy life in the coming year?
 What will be the pace of your flow?
 We have a series of trips that are designed to help you answer these exact questions.

 Holiday’s Balance and Flow trips are centered around wellness practices, spiritual renewal, and connection to the land.
 They are about rooting into the sandy beach with yoga, rooting into your body with fitness exercises and nutritious meals, and rooting into your own soul with mindfulness meditation.